Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/5-websites-for-color-inspiration.md

 Colormind is a super cool generator that uses deep learning to improve your schemes.

-It's super cool for websites since it can help you decide which element should have a certain color.
+It's super cool for websites since it can help you decide which element should have a specific color.

 It can also help to optimize your images for specific colors.